 Ph.D. in Clinical Psychology

 The program is fully accredited by the American Psychological Association as a combined program in clinical and school psychology.
-This accreditation status was granted in the fall of 2013.
+This accreditation status was granted in the Fall of 2013.
 The next APA accreditation review of the program is scheduled for 2020.
 The program also is fully approved as a doctoral level School Psychology program by the National Association of School Psychologists through 2020.
+This dual status reflects the program’s commitment to integrating didactic and experiential training in both clinical and school psychology.
+The curriculum is designed to provide graduates a strong foundation in both clinical and school psychology so that by the end of the program students are eligible for either licensure/certification in clinical and school psychology, or clinical psychology alone.

 Information for Prospective Graduate Students